 Diphenhydramine Hydrochloride (dye-fen-HYE-dra-meen hye-droe-KLOR-ide)

-Treats severe allergic reactions, motion sickness, and symptoms of Parkinson's disease.
-This medicine is an antihistamine.
+Treats severe allergic reactions, motion sickness, and symptoms of Parkinson disease.

 How to Use This Medicine: